Bases, markers and routes

 After clicking on the "Bases and markers" button, the "Bases, markers and routes" menu will open on the "Markers" module.
 In order to access the "Markers" module, the corresponding menu shall be selected.

-With the 'Markers' module open, you can create new markers by clicking directly on the desired location on the map.
+With the 'Markers' module open, new markers are generated by clicking directly on the desired location on the map.
 The position of a marker can be edited by clicking on it and dragging it to the new location.

 Most of the tools available for markers are identical to the ones presented for bases.